Recognizing substance use disorder

 Some of the hallmarks of substance use disorders are:

 - Loss of control resulting in continued compulsive use.

 - Physical degeneration from poor hygiene and lack of nutrition.

 - A changing group of friends or associates.

 - Loss of interest in previous hobbies or passions.

 - Personality changes (irritable, argumentative).

-Addiction is a chronic disease much like heart disease or diabetes.
+Substance use disorder is a chronic disease much like heart disease or diabetes.
 It can be successfully managed with the ability to regain a healthy and productive life.
-Treatment is life saving and requires commitment from the person with substance use disorder.
-Physicians who specialize in substance-abuse treatment are a good place to start, they help the patient get through withdrawal, cope with cravings, as well as direct them to ongoing supportive care that will address underlying issues contributing to the disease, such as feelings of low self worth, boredom, bad home life, and associating with people who abuse drugs.
+Treatment is life-saving and requires commitment from the person with substance use disorder.
+Physicians who specialize in substance-abuse treatment are a good place to start, they help the patient get through withdrawal, cope with cravings, as well as direct them to ongoing supportive care that will address underlying issues contributing to the disease, such as feelings of low self-worth, boredom, bad home life, and associating with people who abuse drugs.